Manishfoodtechs/sentora-2/README.md

 # Sentora 2

-Sentora 2 is a complete rewrite of the Sentora PHP code.
+Sentora 2 is a complete rewrite of the original Sentora/Zpanel PHP code.
 A security strengthened control panel that plays along with modern Linux server distros.

 * [Website](http://sentora2.com/)
 * [Bug Tracker](https://github.com/VedranIteh/sentora-2/issues) for any bugs or security related issues.